 Moderate: The evidence consists of before-and-after comparisons incidence of ventilator-associated pneumonia, central line infections, and hospital-acquired pressure ulcers; testing rates; provision of pain management education; and ICU readmissions.

-- Decline in CLABI rate: The CLABI remains below the National Healthcare Safety Network (NHSN) 25th percentile.
+- Decline in CLABI rate: The CLABI remains below the National Healthcare Safety Network (NHSN) benchmark.

-- Decline in pressure ulcer rate: Between 2010 and 2012 only .0038 percent of patients developed hospital-acquired pressure ulcers, a decline from pre-2008 levels.
-Information provided in April 2013 indicates that hospital-acquired pressure ulcers have declined to the point of no longer needing to be tracked.
+- Decline in pressure ulcer rate: Between 2010 and 2012, only .0038 percent of patients developed hospital-acquired pressure ulcers, a decline from pre-2008 levels.
+Hospital-acquired pressure ulcers have declined to the point of no longer needing to be tracked.